 - fresh ground peppercorns to own taste

 - Preheat oven to 350 degrees F

-- Place a metal frying pan on medium-high heat, add 1 pound of quality Italian sausage in which casing has been removed, break up sausage in small pieces.
+- Place a metal frying pan on medium-high heat, add 1 pound of quality Italian sausage in which casing has been removed, break up sausage into small pieces.
 Cook for about 6 minutes.

 - Add onion to metal frying pan; cook for 3 or 4 minutes, till softened.